Deep-MI/WhipperSnapPy/DOCKER.md

 The Docker image provides a fully headless rendering environment using **EGL** with Mesa's llvmpipe CPU software renderer — no GPU, display server, or `xvfb` required.
 This is fast enough for all snapshot and video tasks.
-`libosmesa6` is also included as a last-resort fallback if EGL cannot initialise.

 For **Singularity/Apptainer**, passing `--nv` enables GPU rendering via EGL automatically — no other configuration needed.